 The revised procedures for charge verification would not affect energy savings or cost effectiveness in the climate zones where it is already required for both cooling-only systems and heat pumps.
 In the climate zones where charge verification was not previously found to be cost effective for cooling-only systems-1, 3-7, and 16-charge verification was not required.
-But energy savings for charge verification is higher for heat pumps than cooling-only systems, and charge verification was found to be cost effective for heat pumps in all climate zones, even those where it was not cost effective for cooling-only systems.
+But energy savings for charge verification is higher for heat pumps than cooling-only systems, and charge verification was found to be cost effective for cons, even those where it was not cost effective for cooling-only systems.